This post may contain affiliate links. Please read our disclosure policy.

 • Wrapping the dough around the marshmallow is like wrapping Jesus’ body in linens.

-Easy clean-up.
+• PRO TIP.
 It’s important to pull them off the baking sheet quickly after baking and use a non-stick liner or parchment paper because the melted marshmallows caramelize and harden when they cool and then it gets harder to remove the rolls from the pan.

-Make them in a muffin liner
+Make them in a Muffin Liner

 To add a glaze: